jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 > In this manual, ***WhiteboxTools*** refers to the standalone geospatial analysis library, a collection of tools contained within a compiled binary executable command-line program and the associated Python scripts that are distributed alongside the binary file (e.g. *whitebox_tools.py* and *wb_runner.py*). ***Whitebox Geospatial Analysis Tools*** and ***Whitebox GAT*** refer to the GIS software, which includes a user-interface (front-end), point-and-click tool interfaces, and cartographic data visualization capabilities.

 Although *WhiteboxTools* is intended to serve as a source of plugin tools for the [*Whitebox Geospatial Analysis Tools (GAT)*](http://www.uoguelph.ca/~hydrogeo/Whitebox/) open-source GIS project, the tools contained in the library are stand-alone and can run outside of the larger *Whitebox GAT* project.
-See [*Usage*](#usage) for further details.
+See [*Interacting With *WhiteboxTools* From the Command Prompt*](#interacting-with-whiteboxtools-from-the-command-prompt) for further details.
 There have been a large number of requests to call *Whitebox GAT* tools and functionality from outside of the *Whitebox GAT* user-interface (e.g. from Python automation scripts). *WhiteboxTools* is intended to meet these usage requirements.
 The current version of *Whitebox GAT* contains many equivelent tools to those found in the *WhiteboxTools* library, although they are developed using the Java programming language.
 A future version of *Whitebox GAT* will replace these previous tools with the new *WhiteboxTools* backend.
 This transition will occur over the next several releases.
 Eventually most of the approximately 450 tools contained within *Whitebox GAT* [will be ported](tool_porting.md) to *WhiteboxTools*.
 In addition to separating the processing capabilities and the user-interface (and thereby reducing the reliance on Java), this migration should significantly improve processing efficiency.
 This is because [Rust](https://www.rust-lang.org/en-US/), the programming language used to develop *WhiteboxTools*, is generally [faster than the equivalent Java code](http://benchmarksgame.alioth.debian.org/u64q/compare.php?lang=rust&lang2=java) and because many of the *WhiteboxTools* functions are designed to process data in parallel wherever possible.
 In contrast, the older Java codebase included largely single-threaded applications.

 In addition to *Whitebox GAT*, the *WhiteboxTools* project is related to other GHRG software projects including, the [*GoSpatial*](https://github.com/jblindsay/go-spatial) project, which has similar goals but is designed using the Go programming language instead of Rust. *WhiteboxTools* has however superseded the *GoSpatial* project, having subsumed all of its functionality. *GoSpatial* users should now transition to *WhiteboxTools*.